In the world of secondaries, the value of look-through analysis is rarely disputed. If anything, the surprise is how many LPs still underutilize it.

 Typical questions include:

 By mapping exposures across vintage years, strategies, and regions, buyers can pre-screen deals for strategic fit, pacing discipline, and diversification goals.
-This kind of bottom-up portfolio view is especially critical for programmatic secondary allocators.

 Once a deal clears the screening hurdle, the next task is pricing—and look-through is the engine that drives valuation.